adriana-august/pdsnd_github/README.md

 **Bikeshare Project**

 ### Description
-Provides data and statistics on the usage of bikesharing in three large cities in the US
+Provides data and statistics on the usage of bikesharing in three large cities in the US (New York City, Chicago and Washington)

 ### Files used
 bikeshare_project.py